Nek5000/nekRS/doc/source/user_guide/case.rst

 """""""""

-The ``.udf`` typically has a ``#ifdef __okl__`` block near the start which is where all OKL code will be placed that run on the compute backed specified to :term:`OCCA`.
-The most frequent use of this block is to providr the functions for boundary conditions that require additional information, such as a value to impose for a Dirichlet velocity condition, or a flux to impose for a Neumann temperature condition.

-Additional user functions may be placed in this block to allow exact values to be calulcated that are called at specific time intervals.
+The ``.udf`` typically has a ``#ifdef __okl__`` block near the start which is where all OKL code will be placed that will run on the compute backed specified to :term:`OCCA`.
+The most frequent use of this block is to provide the functions for boundary conditions that require additional information, such as a value to impose for a Dirichlet velocity condition, or a flux to impose for a Neumann temperature condition.
+Additional user functions may be placed in this block to allow advanced modification of the simulation or functionality such as calculating exact values at a specified time point.

 .. tip::